hashgraph/hedera-services/platform-sdk/docs/proposals/README.md

 1. Publicly available inputs/outputs/API including disk
 2. Core behaviors
-3. Is likely to performance
+3. Any change that is expected or is likely to impact performance
 4. Changes to interactions between major systems or teams (platform, services, mirror node, devops, etc)
 5. Module Structure & Repos